MainulDip/AndroidDevStudy/Android-Studio-Tricks.md

 => Find the main activity (entry point) in manifest.xml => From entry Point, find the attached modules or view files => Find if there is a Navigation Graph

+### Notes on adding Dependencies:
+* First add the root/project level `build.gradle` requirements and build/sync.
+Then add all other module level gradle requirements.